aaronhma/infineon/README.md

 # ARGUS: Autonomous Real-time Guardian for Ubiquitous Safety

+> [!NOTE]
+> This repository will be fully updated in a few weeks when our research paper is published.

+> [!NOTE]
+> Come find us this Sunday at Santa Clara Convention Center at booth G3!

 ## Winter 2026 Infineon Special Project

 > Argus or Argos Panoptes (Ancient Greek: Ἄργος Πανόπτης, "All-seeing Argos") is a many-eyed giant in Greek mythology.
 Known for his perpetual vigilance, he served the goddess Hera as a watchman.
 His most famous task was guarding Io, a priestess of Hera, whom Zeus had transformed into a heifer.
 Argus's constant watch, with some of his eyes always open, made him a formidable guardian.